mahika-ravi/AIChatbot/README.md

-# 🤖 My gatchat - college chatbot using Botpress
+# 🤖 My gatchat - AI Chatbot for college website using Botpress

 ## 🔧 Steps to Setup & Deploy